confidential-computing/twi-wimse/draft-twi-reference-architecture.md

       org: Confidential Computing Consortium Trustworthy Workload Identity SIG

 --- abstract
 This Internet-Draft covers a gap analysis performed by the Confidential Computing Consortium on WIMSE identifying areas where the current WIMSE architecture should be extended to accommodate workloads running in confidential computing environments.
-It outlines high-level requirements for the these extensions and describes a series of use-cases.
+It outlines high-level requirements for the these extensions and describes a series of use cases.

 --- middle